Alabama Crimson Tide Softball Faces the Florida Gators

 WEEKEND SCHEDULE

-It’s another one of those odd Sat-Sun-Mon series that probably have come at the behest of the 4-letter network to give them Monday night programming that they KNOW people will watch.
+Bama has a different kind of series that runs Thu-Fri-Sat.
+Like the last two weekends, the scheduling probably came at the behest of the 4-letter network to give them Thursday night programming.

 HOW TO WATCH...
 ALLEGEDLY